UkoeHB/bevy_girk/USAGE.md

 **App Startup**

 - Insert a `GameMessageHandler` resource to your app with your desired message-handling callback.
     - The callback should use `deserialize_game_message()?` to extract messages.
-This function is exposed in case you want to read `GameFwMsg`s sent by the game framework.
+This function is exposed instead of used automatically in case you want to read `GameFwMsg`s sent by the game framework.
 - Insert a `ClientRequestBuffer` resource to your app with your desired client request type.
 The request type must implement `IntoEventType` for determining the message send policy (ordered/unordered/unreliable).

 **API**

-The client framework exposes a small API for your client logic.
+The client framework exposes a small API to support your client logic.

 - The `GameMessageHandler` callback is invoked for all received game messages at the end of `PreUpdate` after the networking backend is done, but before any client logic has run.
 We consider game messages to be *authoritative* over the client app, so we handle them as soon as possible.
 - **`ClientFwSet`**: Ordinal system set that runs in `Update` and contains all `ClientFwTickSet`s.
     - **`ClientFwTickSet`**: Ordinal system sets for client logic.
 All client code should go in these sets.
-- **`ClientFwLoadingSet`**: Modal system set that runs in `Update` if the client is in mode `ClientInitializationState::InProgress`.
-This should contain all systems that use `iyes_progress` to track initialization progress after connecting to the game's `renet` server.
+    - **`ClientFwLoadingSet`**: Modal system set that runs if the client is in mode `ClientInitializationState::InProgress`.
+This should contain all systems that use `iyes_progress` to track initialization progress.
 - **`ClientInitializationState`**: Bevy state that tracks whether the client is initializing or not.
     - `ClientInitializationState::InProgress` -> `ClientInitializationState::Done` is controlled by `iyes_progress`.
 It will only happen when all `.track_progress()` system modifiers return 100\%.
     - `ClientInitializationState::InProgress` will be set when the client disconnects.
-The `prepare_girk_client_app()` helper adds initialization-tracking systems to your app that prevent full initialization until the `renet` client is fully connected and the client app has received at least one `bevy_replicon` replication message.
+The `prepare_girk_client_app()` helper adds initialization-tracking systems to your app that prevent full initialization until after the first tick of `ClientFwMode::Init`.
+This means your app will be in `ClientInitializationState::InProgress` for the entirety of `ClientFwMode::Connecting` and `ClientFwMode::Syncing`, plus at least one tick of `ClientFwMode::Init`.
 - **`ClientFwMode`**: Bevy state that tracks the client framework lifecycle.
-    - `ClientFwMode::Init` is set when initializing the client or on disconnect from the game's `renet` server (but only if the app is **not** in `ClientFwMode::End` already).
+    - `ClientFwMode::Connecting` is set when initializing the client or on disconnect from the game's `renet` server (but only if the app is **not** in `ClientFwMode::End` already).
+This mode always runs for at least one tick during an initialization cycle, and in the first tick `renet`'s `client_just_disconnected()` run condition will be true.
+    - `ClientFwMode::Syncing` is set when the client has connected to the `renet` server and is waiting for `bevy_replicon`'s first replication message.
+No server messages will be consumed in this mode, they will only be buffered until `ClientFwMode::Init` since `bevy_replicon` forces server messages to synchronize with replication state.
+This mode always runs for at least one tick during an initialization cycle, and in the first tick `renet`'s `client_just_connected()` run condition will be true.
+    - `ClientFwMode::Init` is set when the client has synchronized with the server's replication state.
+The client may not be fully synchronized, however, if there are unreceived server messages required to fully initialize.
+This mode always runs for at least one tick during an initialization cycle.
-    - `ClientFwMode::Init` -> `ClientFwMode::Game` occurs when the client is in state `ClientInitializationState::Done` and the client receives a `GameFwMode::Game` message from the game framework (this message will be requested, sent, and processed automatically when `ClientInitializationState::Done` is entered).
+    - `ClientFwMode::Init` -> `ClientFwMode::Game` occurs when the client is in state `ClientInitializationState::Done` and the client receives a `GameFwMode::Game` message from the game framework (the `GameFwMode` will be requested, sent by the server, and processed automatically by the client when `ClientInitializationState::Done` is entered).
 - **`ClientRequestBuffer`**: Bevy resource that you inserted to your app on app startup.
 All requests you want to send from the client to the game should be submitted to this buffer.
     - *Note*: This is cleared in `PreUpdate` in order to synchronize with the networking framework.
 Any earlier-buffered requests will not be sent.
 This is relevant for e.g. GUI-based player inputs, which may be collected in an earlier schedule.
 It is recommended to cache player inputs in a custom buffer and marshal them into `ClientRequestBuffer` in `ClientFwSet` in `Update`.
 This indirection makes it easier to do headless testing of the client app's core (non-graphical) logic, and facilitates multiple client front-ends for different platforms.
 - **`PingTracker`**: Bevy resource used to estimate the current game framework tick.
 (TODO: this is very rudimentary, it needs significant work to be production-grade)